wkorando/spring-boot-cloud-native-workshop/README.md

 ### Create a Container Registry

 In Kubernetes every application is running in a container.
 In this workshop we are using Docker as our container implementation, but Kubernetes supports other container types.
-Kubernetes needs a container registy to pull from that contains the container images we will be telling it to run.
+Kubernetes needs a container registy to pull from that contains the container images we will be telling it to run (more on this in a moment).

-IBM Cloud provides a container registry service, we will use it to store the Docker Images we will be creating in this workshop.
+IBM Cloud provides a container registry service, we will use it to store the Docker images we will be building in this workshop.
 Let's configure the container registry now:

 1. Run the following command to ensure the `container-registry` plugin has been installed successsfully: